technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 05/Lab 05 - Creating and Analyzing the Accounts Payable Refund Process.md

+---
+lab:
+  title: Lab 5 - Creating and Analyzing the Accounts Payable Refund Process
+  description: In this lab, participants created and analyzed an accounts payable refund process using Power Automate Process Mining capabilities.
+By importing CSV data, they constructed a detailed process map and dashboard, allowing them to examine key performance indicators (KPIs) and process metrics.
+Through the Power Automate Process Mining desktop app, participants performed deeper analysis, identifying inefficiencies such as long durations and lower invoice values in specific steps.
+This lab demonstrated how Process Mining can help organizations optimize financial workflows, improve efficiency, and streamline accounts payable operations.
+  duration: 30 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Power Automate
+---

 # **Lab 5 - Creating and Analyzing the Accounts Payable Refund Process**

 **Objective:** The objective of this lab is to create and analyze an